 5 Benefits of Being an Only Child According to Older Onlies:

-- A closer relationship with parents
+- Only child benefits: a closer relationship with parents

 Having more children doesn’t necessarily lead to a happier home.
 Only children in their twenties reported in a study titled “I Always Knew Mom and Dad Loved Me Best: Experiences of Only Children” that they value their time alone and their close relationship with their parents.
 Only children reported being grateful for not having to compete with siblings or share their parents’ attention.